kasnerz/d2t_iterative_editing/README.md

 ```
 Select `tensorflow-1.15` instead of `tensorflow-1.15-gpu` if you wish not to use the GPU.

-**The original implementation of LaserTagger based on BERT and Tensorflow 1.x was used in the experiments.
-Implementation of the PyTorch version of LaserTagger is currently in progress.*

 ### Dependencies
 All datasets and models can be downloaded using the command: